JEFH507/org-chart-goose-orchestrator/Demo/TRANSPORT_CLOSED_TROUBLESHOOTING.md

 ## Overview

-The "Transport closed" error occurs when MCP extensions fail to load or execute in Goose containers.
+The "Transport closed" error occurs when MCP extensions fail to load or execute in goose containers.
 This guide documents root causes, troubleshooting steps, and workarounds.

 ---